We're going to be talking about, we're going to be talking about Julian Assange.

 Manning and Assange's agreement to crack the computer password to access classified national security information.

-Uh, yeah, this this this kind of put him in a in uh in a bad spot too, because at that point he went from journalists to co-conspirator.
+Yeah, this kind of put him in a bad spot, too, because at that point, he went from journalists to co-conspirator.

-And I think that's a big reason why the US had uh a heart on forgetting this guy as well.
+And I think that's a big reason why the U.S. had a heart on forgetting this guy as well.

 Let's see, let's keep going here.